shiqiliu67/CoroutineExample/README.md

 # CoroutineExample
-It's an adroid application implemented by Kotlin with coroutine and retrofit
+It's an adroid application implemented by Kotlin with coroutine, dagger2 and retrofit